Chaplain Emergency Response Team

 Presentations Include- Marriage/ Children/ The Constitution & Religion.
-Scheduled through the year.
+Scheduling in Process.

 The Chaplains Taskforce consist of two initiatives established to work on specific tasks and activites such as crisis and faithbased incidents, to help assist under the direction of a government, community event or disaster while providing a leading support system in spiritual and religious efforts and service to all those in need.

 Why the need of a Chaplains taskforce?

 Each persons role in the task force is important, the role of the chaplain is always unique because in a predicament people might need the presence or the love of God, and spiritual calm.

 To have the representation of the chaplain during a community, city, county, state or national event available during a crisis-incident and moral conflict is critical because it is going to be an emotional event, for any and all the people affected.